toundji/toundji-library/README.md

 ## Description

-Toundji Library is a server-side application built with Nest.js and TypeScript.
-It provides a framework for creating efficient and scalable Node.js applications.
+Library is the web service for a library application.
+Designed in nestjs and typeorm, it includes basic book and user management functionalities.

 ## Installation